henvic/henvic.github.io/content/posts/env.md

 It might be the case that you want to have some sample configuration along with your application code.
 Don't reuse the same configuration data that gives you access to your environments or subsystems (internal or third-party).

 Some external services you use might provide a testing environment, and you might think it is okay to share that because you have nothing to hide.
-Don't do that.
+Don't do that!
 If for nothing else, think about the lost time you may incur if your tests start breaking because people elsewhere (maybe a former employee) might reuse your keys, making you end up with [Too Many Requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429) HTTP errors due to rate limiting.

 ## Reducing risk with cloud services and integrations
 Many developers and companies rely on services "in the cloud".
 One of the biggest things now is Kubernetes.